The Corporate Political Transparency and Accountability in the U.S.

 How do the U.S. school segregation and desegregation trends vary?
 School segregation can be understood in light of movement-countermovement dynamics that reflect the development of the U.S. civil rights movement and the subsequent reactionary responses to it.

 Jeremy Fiel and Yongjun Zhang.
-2018.
+2019.
 “With All Deliberate Speed: the Reversal of Court-Ordered School Desegregation, 1970-2013.”
-American Journal of Sociology (Invitation to Revise and Resubmit).
+American Journal of Sociology (Forthcoming)[Link].

 Big Data and Computational Methods